 3. Period Principle

-The business activities may be reported in short, specific time intervals, weeks, months, quarters, a calendar year, or a fiscal year.
-The time interval has to be identified in the financial statements’ headings, such as the income statement, statement of cash flow, and stockholders’ equity statement.
+The time period has to be specified in the heads of the financial statements, such as the income statement, the statement of cash flow, and the statement of stockholders’ equity.

 4. Cost Principle

 The cost principle discusses the costs that have been incurred in the past by an item.
 This is a reference to cash or an equivalent cash payment that was made in the past in order to purchase an item.

 The value of this asset has been modified to account for inflation.
 The financial accounts include a breakdown of the previous costs incurred.